 - Current research indicates that ear candling is completely ineffective in removing ear wax.
 It actually may deposit ash or candle wax within the ear canal.

 - Because of the dangers of burns, foreign objects within the ears and eardrum injury, ear candling should be considered dangerous and unnecessarily risky.

 - Most people do not need to remove excess ear wax because the ear is self-cleaning.
-But if you are wondering how to remove ear wax, there are natural methods you can try at home.
-These include rinsing your ear, softening ear wax with mineral oil or peroxide and a few others worth trying.
+If you are wondering how to remove ear wax, there are natural methods you can try at home.
+These include rinsing your ear, softening ear wax with mineral oil or peroxide, and a few others worth trying.

-- Increasing your omega-3 intake may help to reduce ear wax production.
+- Increasing your omega-3 intake may help reduce ear wax production.